 Final thoughts

 The best CAD configurator is not defined by how many options it offers, but by how reliably it adapts geometry, generates drawings, and integrates into real manufacturing workflows.
+For manufacturers serious about automation, these capabilities are not optional — they are essential.

 Ready to implement a CAD configurator for automation and drawing output for your manufacturing needs?